 Introduction

-When Kirker offered me to join them on their trip to Turkey, I had no idea of the wonderful adventure it would be.
-Discovering such a rich culture of wonderful food, history and architecture was an amazing experience and I am thrilled to tell you about it!
+When Kirker offered me a chance to join them on their trip to Turkey, I had no idea of the wonderful adventure it would be.
+Discovering such a rich culture of wonderful food, history and architecture was an amazing experience and I am so excited to tell you about it!

 Day 1:

 Andrea arrived from our Miles Morgan Travel branch in Wells, and we set off on a very cold and dark morning at 5am leaving Weston-Super-Mare en route to London Heathrow.
-We made good time and arrived at the MBW Meet & Greet parking in Terminal 2, checked my car in and were walking into the crisp cold winter air into a bright warm terminal building to be greeted with a warm welcome from Kirker Holidays Tim Fleming.
-We were joined later by Amanda from Kirker Holidays and the rest of our travelling party who were to become like close family arrived later.
+We made good time and arrived at the MBW Meet & Greet parking in Terminal 2, checked my car in and were walking into the crisp cold winter air into a bright warm terminal building to be greeted with a warm welcome from Tim Flemming of Kirker Holidays.
+We were joined later by Amanda from Kirker Holidays and the rest of our travelling party, who would become like close family, arrived later.
 Check in was a breeze; simply scan your passport, pick your seat then print off a luggage tag, attach the tag to your suitcase, scan the tag with a handheld scanner and put the case onto a conveyer belt.
 It was all very efficient and automated.

-I walked into my room which included a bathroom was larger than my lounge at home!
-This 2nd floor palace suite was stunning with floor to ceiling windows with window seats in each of them, overlooking the Bosphorus river complete with a Christmas tree lighting up the outside!
-There were the fluffiest softest towels, slippers, a hairdryer, a Nespresso coffee machine, a kettle with a chaise longue in my bedroom and orchids on the desk.
+I walked into my room which included a bathroom that was larger than my lounge at home!
+This second-floor palace suite was stunning, with floor-to-ceiling windows, each with a window seat, overlooking the Bosphorus River; complete with a Christmas tree lighting up the view outside.
+There were the softest towels, slippers, a hairdryer, a Nespresso coffee machine, a kettle with a chaise longue in my bedroom and orchids on the desk.
 Finally, a fully stocked mini bar and complimentary bottles of water everywhere.

-We had a quick change and refresh and were shown to an outside dining area for diner where a special menu had been created by the hotel for our visit.
+We had a quick change and refresh and were shown to an outside dining area for dinner where a special menu had been created by the hotel for our visit.
 My head hit the pillow at 10.30pm and I had the best night's sleep I've had in ages.
-I did not wake up until 6am
+I did not wake up until 6am.

 Day 2:

-Breakfast at this hotel was simply out of this world with omelettes cooked to order, eggs benedict, a fruit bar, a cake station, yoghurts, pastries, & Turkish tea and coffee.
-All produced with kindness, attention to detail and always with a smile, the staff were ultra efficient, they could not do enough for you, and you could tell they loved working here.
+Breakfast at this hotel was simply out of this world with omelettes cooked to order, eggs benedict, a fruit bar, a cake station, yoghurts, pastries, Turkish tea and coffee.
+All produced with kindness, attention to detail and always with a smile.
+The staff were ultra efficient, they could not do enough for you, and you could tell they loved working here.
 We were then met by the hotel’s director Emre, who gave us a guided tour of both parts of the 170 roomed hotel from suites to presidential rooms with views over the city and river.
-After our hotel tour we were met by our local guide for a full day tour of this beautiful stunning city.
-We visited the Hagia Sophia Museum which had an interactive display.
-We then went to the Hagia Sophia Mosque, The Blue Mosque and followed by lunch hosted by Emre again at the other Four seasons hotel Istanbul at Sultanahmet.
+After our hotel tour, we were met by our local guide for a full day tour of this beautiful stunning city.
+We visited the Hagia Sophia Museum, which had an interactive display.
+We then went to the Hagia Sophia Mosque and the Blue Mosque, followed by lunch hosted by Emre at the other Four Seasons Hotel Istanbul at Sultanahmet.
 We were met on arrival with cold towels and a refreshing drink then another lunch specially prepared for us while we overlooked the Blue Mosque and Hagia Sophia.

 Day 3:

-We were then dropped back riverside to our hotel to step off our private yacht like celebrities.
-We had our group picture taken in the hotel gardens by the pool before having some free time before changing and being taken to The Peninsula Hotel.
-We were met by the hotel manager and shown round their luxury rooms with high end luxury finishes in each room with high tech and all mod cons included.
-Before being taken up for dinner to their rooftop restaurant again for a sumptuous meal followed by a tour of their spa and luxury indoor pool and a cruise styled intimate bar on the roof.
-Then leaving to go home for a night's sleep in my luxury bed.
+We were then dropped back on the riverside at our hotel, stepping off our private yacht like celebrities.
+We had our group picture taken in the hotel gardens by the pool, then enjoyed some free time before changing and being taken to The Peninsula Hotel.
+We were met by the hotel manager and shown around their luxury rooms, each featuring high-end finishes and equipped with high-tech amenities and all modern conveniences.
+We were then taken up to their rooftop restaurant for another sumptuous meal, followed by a tour of their spa, luxury indoor pool, and an intimate, cruise-style bar on the roof.
+Finally, we headed back to our room for a night’s sleep in my luxurious bed.

 Day 4: